GuanLab/PSGRN/README.md

 # PSGRN: Gene regulatory network inference from single-cell perturbational data through self-training with synthetic gold standards

-This repository includes the codes of our winning solution on the [CausalBench Challenge](https://www.gsk.ai/causalbench-challenge/), and for our paper "PerturbGBM: Self-training with Synthetic Gold Standard of Single Cell Data to Infer Gene Regulatory Networks".
+This repository includes the codes of our winning solution on the [CausalBench Challenge](https://www.gsk.ai/causalbench-challenge/), and for our paper "PSGRN: Self-training with Synthetic Gold Standard of Single Cell Data to Infer Gene Regulatory Networks".
 The method was developed by Kaiwen Deng ([dengkw@umich.edu](mailto:dengkw@umich.edu)) and Yuanfang Guan ([gyuanfan@umich.edu](mailto:gyuanfan@umich.edu)).
 Please contact us if you have any questions or suggestions.

 [CausalBench](https://arxiv.org/abs/2210.17283) is a comprehensive benchmark suite for evaluating network inference methods on perturbational single-cell gene expression data.
 CausalBench introduces several biologically meaningful performance metrics and operates on two large, curated and openly available benchmark data sets for evaluating methods on the inference of gene regulatory networks from single-cell data generated under perturbations.